You can submit immunization forms on our Patient Portal.

 Louisiana Law and Medical Recommendations

 Louisiana law (R.S.
 17:170 - Schools of Higher Learning) requires proof of dates of immunization against measles, mumps, rubella, and tetanus-diphtheria for all first-time LSU students born on or after January 1, 1957, and for reentering students (born on or after January 1, 1957) who have been out of school for one semester or longer.
-The following guidelines are presented for the purpose of meeting the established recommendations for control of vaccine-preventable diseases, as recommended by the American Academy of Pediatrics (AAP), the Advisory Committee on Immunization Practices to the United States Public Health Service (ACIP), and the American College Health Association (ACHA).
+The requirements were established for the purpose of meeting the established recommendations for control of vaccine-preventable diseases, as recommended by the American Academy of Pediatrics (AAP), the Advisory Committee on Immunization Practices to the United States Public Health Service (ACIP), and the American College Health Association (ACHA).
 In addition, current Louisiana legislation now mandates meningitis vaccination for persons being admitted to a postsecondary education institution for the Fall 2006 semester and thereafter.
 This was satisfied by giving the meningococcal ACWY vaccine.
 Since 2006 a meningococcal B vaccine has been developed, which covers a strain not covered by the ACWY vaccine.
 Though not currently mandated, the meningococcal B vaccine is strongly encouraged.

 The Student Health Center Injection Clinic administers the following: